 One of the best things about traveling is capturing the moment.
 However, the more electronics you have sitting in their cases, the longer it will take you to get through security.
 TSA requires travelers to remove large electronic items, and that means more than just your laptop.
 You’ll need to place in their own bins any tablets and e-readers, as well as any large battery packs, and likely your DSLR, too.
 Electronic cases will need to go through the machine as well, so whenever possible, pack anything you won’t need during the flight in your checked luggage rather than your under-the-seat bag—or at the very least gather electronics cords into their own packing sacs so that you can easily remove just the essentials

 7. Expedited Services Might be Worth It

 Some airlines offer an expedited security line for First-Class or upgraded passengers, which can be worth its weight during the early commuter rush.
-If you are a U.S. citizen traveling abroad, you may want to consider the Global Entry Program for around $100 to eliminate the extra step at customs and ensure you meet your connecting flight.
-Global Entry is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States using kiosks.
-Finally, if you happen to be flying through Denver or Orlando in the United States, Clear is a similar program that will allow passengers to bypass security altogether.
+If you are a U.S. citizen traveling abroad, you may want to consider the Global Entry Program, TSA PreCheck, or Clear.
+They all cost around $100, and they eliminate the extra step at customs and security to ensure you meet your connecting flight.
+Global Entry is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States using kiosks (and it includes TSA PreCheck).

 Related Links (from Eagle Creek blog):